tambien/InteractiveMusic/week_00/README.md

 Starting from the bottom...

 A musical ["cell"](http://en.wikipedia.org/wiki/Cell_%28music%29) is the smallest germ of an idea.
-Cells can be developed
+Cells can be developed into Motifs and musical Material.
+Always try to find more in what you already have.
+A "pregnant" cell might be all the stuff you need to develop a piece of music.

 [Beethoven's 5th](https://www.youtube.com/watch?v=rRgXUFnfKIY)